 By Amber Ruddy

-Published in "Business in Calgary" on September 2, 2018
+Published in "Business in Edmonton" on September 2, 2018

 Property tax increases have small business owners seeing red.